aehng/Lecture-Notes/Module0/Lec06-Mon_Jan_23/README.md

 # Namespace Collision Quiz

 When importing identifiers into the current namespace, you must be aware of collisions between *locally* defined identifiers and those defined in the *imported module*.

-0. Clone the lecture notes repository onto your computer
-0. Open a shell and navigate into the repository
-0. Open the quiz in Canvas and use your shell to find the answers
-    *   Some questions may be answered by `grep`
-    *   The rest will be answered by running the programs with Python, and editing the files
-0. When you are done, run `git restore :/` to undo all of your changes and put the repository back to its original state
+This quiz teaches you the consequences of carelessly importing things into your programs.

 The code for the quiz is in [../namespace_collision](../namespace_collision)